ava-labs/avalanchego/README.md

 use-cases.
 Try running them via the command-line, via `cargo run --release --example simple`.

+## Logging

+If you want logging, enable the `logging` feature flag, and then set RUST\_LOG accordingly.
+See the documentation for [env\_logger](https://docs.rs/env_logger/latest/env_logger/) for specifics.
+We currently have very few logging statements, but this is useful for print-style debugging.

 ## Release

 See the [release documentation](./RELEASE.md) for detailed information on how to release Firewood.